-Petey J. Gibson (Transparent, This Is Me) is a comedian, writer, and Groundlings-trained character performer based in Los Angeles.
-Currently in pre-production on indie feature The Sympathy Card, Petey also just wrapped co-stars on Grace & Frankie, For The People, and 2 Broke Girls.
+Petey J. Gibson (Transparent, Grace & Frankie, Broad City) is a comedian, writer, and Groundlings-trained character performer based in Los Angeles.
+Currently in pre-production on indie feature The Sympathy Card, Petey also just wrapped co-stars on Grace & Frankie, For The People, and Broad City.

 As a writer/creator, Petey co-wrote, co-produced and starred in the hit webseries Meals with Mary, a Dame Edna-meets-Ina Garten comedy cooking show, based around irreverent 86-year-old vaudevillian character, Mary Dolan.
 They've recently finished a pilot, THEM, centered around two trans/nonbinary artists in Los Angeles, as well as recently wrote and starred in Somerville, about a group of Massholes looking for redemption, love, and wicked good pahties.

 As a live performer, you can catch Petey in stand-up and improv shows around town, or as the host of The Mary Dolan Show, a comedic variety show that is a "heroic defiance of good taste" (Weekly Dig).
 Described by NPR as “fearless onstage… subversive and versatile”, Petey is an enigmatic live performer, and pretty darn cute to boot.

 Click HERE for booking, general inquiries, or to profess your undying love.